“For the greater good” is one of the most evil concepts ever foisted on humanity. It is the rallying cry of tyrants.

 Jesus was also fiercely independent.
 That’s not to say he wasn’t 100% reliant on God; that’s only to say that he wasn’t reliant on people.
 You can’t rely on people the way you can rely on God.
 You can partially and occasionally rely on people for things that are not that important, and only when God gives you the go-ahead to rely on them, but otherwise, it’s best to remain fiercely independent when it comes to humans, though fully dependent when it comes to God.

-I wasn’t raised to question, but I learned to do that, anyway, as a natural extension of my independence.
+I wasn’t raised to question, but I learned to question as a natural extension of my independence.
 One thing God encourages from his children is questioning.
 Because his law and his will are perfect, God has no problem explaining either of them to those who ask in sincerity.
 He enjoys sharing his wisdom.
 That’s why he inspired so many people through the ages to write and preserve his Word in scripture.
 Being fiercely independent and a fierce questioner makes me highly attuned to sniffing out BS, and boy, is there a lot to sniff out these days.

 In the Garden of Eden, the serpent baited and then trapped Eve by deceiving her about what was “good”.
 Eating from the tree of the knowledge of good and evil was, according to the serpent, “good”, not only because the fruit was good to look at, but because it would increase Eve’s knowledge to the point where she would become like a “god”.
 That God had expressly warned Eve not to eat that particular fruit (on pain of death) was dismissed by the serpent as a minor detail that could easily be side-stepped and should be side-stepped, since God, with his selfish prohibition, was obviously keeping Eve from being the best she could be.